T-racey/100-days-of-code/log.md

 I got there in the end (Google was my friend) and I don't know if i could do it again without practising many many times.

 I tried to push all my changes to Git Hub - I couldn't see that this worked, but my Visual Code said it worked and my code buddy said he could see the changes.
-At the moment i am like a rabbit in the headlights with Git.
+At the moment I am like a rabbit in the headlights with Git.

 Other resources and tools which were new to me today are: https://30secondsofknowledge.com/ - wow - what a cool tool!
 I've installed this and set it to JS.